 💚 Mindfulness can be applied to daily life without adherence to any religious tradition.

-🛑 Mindfulness is not objective.
+🛑 Mindfulness is an unfounded practice.

 💚 Mindfulness has been scientifically proven to change the brain.

 🛑 Mindfulness is a way to help us relax.